osohq/oso/docs/understand/application/integration-guide.rst

 **Have oso output the filter**

-This is a similar structure to above, but instead the authorization filter is stored in Polar.
+This is a similar structure to above, but instead the authorization filter is contained in the policy.
 This structure can simplify application code, and allows for filters that are conditional on other attributes.
 For example, our policy for "view" could contain the additional rule

 .. code-block:: polar
     :emphasize-lines: 1-3